satansdeer/satansdeer.github.com/src/pages/posts/why-you-should-use-transform-class-properties-plugin/index.md

 In my [previous post](https://maksimivanov.com/posts/react-modal-window) I used pretty interesting syntax to define class methods for my `Popup` component.
 I was able to use arrow functions to change the scope of `this` to class level.
 Hmm, but it's not actually Javascript, so how did I do that?

-First let's refresh your memory, i'm talking about this code:
+First let's refresh your memory, I'm talking about this code:

 ```html
 import React, { Component } from 'react';